bengland2/une-stats/MAT150/axis_labels_and_title.md

 * xlab - stands for X-axis label
 * ylab - stands for Y-axis label
 * main - graph title on top
+* col - color of dots, bars, etc. - can be string like "green"

 For example, here's a scatterplot done with the built-in mtcars dataset: